ansible/ansible-documentation/docs/docsite/rst/dev_guide/overview_architecture.rst

 Being designed for multi-tier deployments since day one, Ansible models your IT infrastructure by describing how all of your systems inter-relate, rather than just managing one system at a time.

-It uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.
+It uses no agents and no additional custom security infrastructure, so it is easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.

 In this section, we'll give you a really quick overview of how Ansible works so you can see how the pieces fit together.